opencog/atomspace/opencog/persist/sql/README.md

 + Status update Jan 2017

 An implementation of atom persistence in SQL.
-This allows not only saving and restoring of the atomspace, but it also allows multiple atomspaces to connect to the same SQL database at the same time, and so share a common set of data.
-That is, it implements a basic form of a distributed atomspace.
+This allows not only saving and restoring of the AtomSpace, but it also allows multiple AtomSpaces to connect to the same SQL database at the same time, and so share a common set of data.
+That is, it implements a basic form of a distributed AtomSpace.

 Status
 ======
 It works and has been used with databases containing up to 100 million atoms (at about 1.5KByte/atom, this requires 150GBytes RAM).
-It has been accessed by atomspace processes (cogservers) that ran for months to perform computations, modifying more than 100's of millions of atoms, without crashes or other overt trouble.
+It has been accessed by AtomSpace processes (cogservers) that ran for months to perform computations, modifying more than 100's of millions of atoms, without crashes or other overt trouble.
 It has scaled, trouble-free, without any slowdown, up to four cogservers.
 No one has tried anything